 Ina Peters/Stocksy United

-Oatmeal is a good breakfast choice for people with Crohn’s disease because it’s a great source of soluble fiber, which can add bulk to the stool to ease digestive issues like diarrhea.
+Oatmeal is a good breakfast choice if you have Crohn’s disease because it’s a great source of soluble fiber, which has been shown to help people stay in remission.

 Be sure to swap in quick or rolled oats during a flare-up, as these varieties contain slightly less fiber than steel-cut oats and may be easier to digest.

-Lunch: Greek Chicken Wrap
+Lunch: Greek chicken wrap

 You can also customize this dish by adding your favorite vegetables or trading the chicken for other nutritious sources of protein.